1042976/leetcode/0327_Count_of_Range_Sum/README.md

 ### 327.Count of Range Sum

-So far, we have three solutions: Merge Sort, Segment Tree, and Binary Indexed Tree.
-Each has time complexity O(NlogN) and space complexity O(N), where N is the size of the input array nums.
-To understand these solutions, remember that the sum of values from index i to j is
+There are three solutions to this problem: Merge Sort, Segment Tree, and Binary Indexed Tree.
+Each of these solutions has a time complexity of O(NlogN) and a space complexity of O(N), where N is the size of the input array 'nums'.
+To better understand these solutions, it's important to recall that the sum of values from index i to j can be represented as:

 ​																			sum(i,j) = sum(0,j)-sum(0,i-1), where i <= j

-and the question to count all sum(i,j) that satisfy
+The problem statement asks us to count all sum(i, j) that satisfy the following condition:

 ​																			lower <= sum(i, j) <= upper

-becomes the question to count all sum(0, j) that satisfy
+By rephrasing the problem, we need to count all sum(0, j) values that meet the following criteria:

 ​																			lower+sum(0,i-1) <= sum(0,j) <= upper+sum(0, i-1)